Subscribe to updates

 Audit Committee Action Log

-The committee will consider the Audit Committee Action Log, which tracks progress on actions agreed at previous meetings.
-The log indicates that one action has been completed, with two remaining actions scheduled for implementation at the April meeting.
-This review helps ensure the committee is addressing important issues for citizens and the borough, promoting openness, transparency, and accountability.
+The committee was scheduled to review the Audit Committee Action Log, which tracks progress on actions agreed at previous meetings.
+The report indicated that one action had been completed, with two further actions due for implementation at the April meeting.
+The log serves to ensure that agreed actions are being progressed satisfactorily.

 Internal Audit Progress Report